Buying a business in Florida can be exciting and stressful.

 If the purchaser is intending to keep the seller involved in the capacity of an employee, those details should also be included.
 This could be temporary through the transition phase or involve a permanent role.

 The exact timeline for each party to complete their specific tasks should be laid out.
 Some of these things could be improvements or repairs that the seller must make before closing, delivery of payment by the buyer, or approval of the sale by any third parties or government agencies.

 All other details such as minor adjustments to price or taxation and liabilities should happen before finalization.

 For most people, purchasing or selling a business is no small feat.
 There is risk on both sides of the transaction.
-Hiring an experienced attorney to guide you through the process and conduct a careful review of the transaction can avoid detrimental errors that you may not have noticed without their legal expertise.
+Hiring an experienced Florida business attorney to guide you through the process and conduct a careful review of the transaction can avoid detrimental errors that you may not have noticed without their legal expertise.

-The experience team at Emmanuel Sheppard and Condon understands the complexities of Florida business transactions.
+The experienced team at Emmanuel Sheppard and Condon understands the complexities of Florida business transactions.
 Our team can help you avoid pitfalls while ensuring you are receiving everything you expect and are entitled to.